iszczesniak/cpp/memory/index.md

 Even if constructors are elided, they must be defined because depending on the type of the returned value, a compiler can decide not to elide constructors.
+Also, in the exceptional use cases discussed below, elision does not apply.
 In the example below, remove the constructors by removing the comments to see the compilation fail.

+**Bottom line: elision is not mandatory.**

 ```cpp
 {% include_relative no_ctors_elide.cc %}